nextcloud/documentation/admin_manual/configuration_files/previews_configuration.rst

 Previews Configuration
 ======================

-The ownCloud thumbnail system generates previews of files for all ownCloud apps that display files, such as Files and Gallery.
+The Nextcloud thumbnail system generates previews of files for all Nextcloud apps that display files, such as Files and Gallery.

 The following image shows some examples of previews of various file types.

 .. figure:: ../images/preview_images.png
    :alt: Thumbnails of various image and audio/video files.

-By default, ownCloud can generate previews for the following filetypes:
+By default, Nextcloud can generate previews for the following filetypes:

 * Images files
 * Cover of MP3 files
 * Text documents

-.. note:: Older versions of ownCloud also supported the preview generation
+.. note:: Older versions of Nextcloud also supported the preview generation
           of other file types such as PDF, SVG or various office documents.
           Due to security concerns those providers have been disabled by default and are considered unsupported.